HCR-Net: A deep learning based script independent handwritten character recognition network: Conclusion and discussion

-An HCR is a widely studied challenging learning problem in pattern recognition, which has a variety of applications, like in the automated processing of documents.
-But, there is a lack of research on script independent HCR.
-This is mainly because of the focus of conventional research on handcrafted feature extraction techniques, diversity of different scripts and unavailability of existing datasets and code repositories.
-Moreover, deep learning, especially CNNs, provides great opportunity to develop script independent models.
-But, deep learning research in handwriting is still in its infancy and models developed for HCR are focused on specific scripts.
+HCR is a widely studied challenging learning problem in pattern recognition, which has a variety of applications, like in the automated processing of documents.
+However, there is a lack of research on script independent HCR.
+This is mainly because of the focus of conventional research on handcrafted feature extraction techniques, the diversity of different scripts and the unavailability of existing datasets and code repositories.
+Moreover, deep learning, especially CNN, provides a great opportunity to develop script independent models, however, deep learning research in handwriting is still in its infancy and models developed for HCR are focused on specific scripts.

-This paper proposes a novel deep learning based script independent HCR network, called as HCR-Net.
-HCR-Net exploits transfer learning and image-augmentation techniques to learn faster, learn on small datasets unlike normal deep learning approaches which need large amount of data, and provides better generalisations.
-The proposed model uses a novel transfer learning approach for HCR, where a few layers of a pre-trained VGG16 network are used to initialize some part of HCR-Net.
-The experimental results prove the efficacy of HCR-Net on publicly available datasets of Bangla, Punjabi, Hindi, English, Swedish, Urdu, Farsi, Tibetan, Kannada, Malayalam, Telugu, Marathi, Nepali and Arabic languages, and provide several new benchmarks.
-From miss-classification analysis, it is observed that errors occur mainly due to noisy datasets, bad handwriting and similarity in different characters.
-For the reproducibility of results and for the advancement of the field the complete code is released on \href{https://github.com/jmdvinodjmd/HCR-Net}{GitHub}.

-The main limitation of HCR-Net is that it does not perform well on languages with large number of classes, as it lags behind and learns slowly.
-In future, HCR-Net will be extended for languages with large number of classes, like Chinese.
-Since some of the miss-classifications are due to similarity of characters so this is another avenue to extend the work.
-Moreover, as we are heading towards data-centric artificial intelligence from model-centric artificial intelligence, so there are possibilities to improve HCR by developing preprocessing techniques.